Lines now open

 Most dental practices ask for 1-2 years’ experience working within the role when you apply.
 In this instance, it’s useful to choose a study option that provides experience.

-An example of an accredited course incorporating hands-on training is the online NEBDN National Level 3 Diploma in Dental Nursing.
+An example of a course incorporating hands-on training is the online NCFE CACHE Level 3 Diploma in the Principles and Practice of Dental Nursing.
 It combines home study with a formative workplace assessment (including a complete Record of Experience) and a summative assessment.

 learndirect - become a dental nurse or professional at any age - Dental photography - Dental nursing - Dental nurse - Dental nursing assistant - NEBDN